TheBormann/Summaries/Web scraping/Scrapy.md

  6. Engine sends response from Downloader to spider passing through the spider Middleware
  7. Spider processes the response and sends it back to the engine passing through the spider middleware
  8. Engine sends processed items to item pipelines, sends request to scheduler and asks for next request.
-    In the Item pipelines, items are processed and saved in a db
+    In the Item pipelines, items are processed and saved in a database

  [more information](https://docs.scrapy.org/en/latest/topics/architecture.html)

  ## Create a new Scrapy project
-First we need to install the library, we will be using the Anaconda packet manager for that:\
+First we need to install the library, we will be using the Anaconda packet manager for that:
 (If terminal doesn't find the conda command, add the Anaconda/Scripts folder to environment variables)

 ```
 conda env create --name environment --file=environment.yml